FrancoCambi/char-counter/README.md

 # ✏️ Character and Word Counter

 A simple desktop app that counts the number of words and characters as you type.
-Built with Python and Tkinter.
+Built in Java.

 ---